Plausible Paths to Passive Income – Best Apps to Save (and Grow) Your Money in 2024

 Disadvantages

-Acorns fees favor investors with larger balances, and are significantly higher than other robo-investing platforms.
+Acorns' fees favor investors with large balances.
 Even with the lowest tier (Acorns Personal), the $12 in annual management fees translates to 1.2% of a $1,000 balance; other top robo-advisors with percentage-based fees charge only one-tenth of that.

 Imagine owning real estate where your renters wanted it to succeed as much as you do.

-Start investing with as little as $100, and own a piece of the only REIT that creates wealth for both its investors and its residents.
+Start investing with as little as $100, and invest in the only real estate fund that creates wealth for both its investors and its residents.
 It took us years to build Roots, but you can invest in as little as 5 minutes.

 Sources